Plague of Athens: Background

 Sparta and its allies, except for Corinth, were almost exclusively land-based powers, able to summon large land armies that were very nearly unbeatable.
 In the face of a combined campaign on land from Sparta and its allies beginning in 431 BC, the Athenians, under the direction of Pericles, pursued a policy of retreat within the city walls of Athens, relying on Athenian maritime supremacy for supply while the superior Athenian navy harassed Spartan troop movements.
 Unfortunately, the strategy also resulted in massive migration from the Attic countryside into an already highly populated city, generating overpopulation and resource shortage.
 Due to the close quarters and poor hygiene exhibited at that time, Athens became a breeding ground for disease, and many citizens died.
 In the history of epidemics in wartime, the 'Plague' of Athens is remarkable for the limitation of the affliction to one side as well as for its influence on the outcome of the war.
 The Athenians thought that the Spartans could have poisoned their water supply to kill them to win the Peloponnesian War.
 The Spartans somehow were unaffected by the plague, which may have been a reason for the Athenians' suspicion.
 It has been noted that the Plague of Athens was the worst sickness of Classical Greece.

 In his History of the Peloponnesian War, the historian Thucydides, who was present and contracted the disease himself and survived, describes the epidemic.
 He writes of a disease coming from Ethiopia and passing through Egypt and Libya into the Greek world and spreading throughout the wider Mediterranean; a plague so severe and deadly that no one could recall anywhere its like, and physicians ignorant of its nature not only were helpless but themselves died the fastest, having had the most contact with the sick.
 In overcrowded Athens, the disease killed an estimated 25% of the population.
 The sight of the burning funeral pyres of Athens caused the Spartans to withdraw their troops, being unwilling to risk contact with the diseased enemy.
 Many of Athens' infantry and expert seamen died.
 According to Thucydides, not until 415 BC had Athens recovered sufficiently to mount a major offensive, the disastrous Sicilian Expedition.

 The first corroboration of the plague was not revealed until 1994-95 when excavation revealed the first mass grave.
-Upon this discovery, Thucydides' accounts of the event as well as analysis of the remains had been used to try to identify the cause of the epidemic.
+Upon this discovery, Thucydides' accounts of the event as well as analysis of the remains was used to try to identify the cause of the epidemic.